Paramvir12121/traveling_salesman_problem/README.md

 Traveling salesman problem in online map

 # Technologies used
-- React
+- Go as a backend
+- Gin as backend server
+- HTMX - for frontend display
-- React libraries:
+- () React libraries:
     - react-google-maps/api
     ```npm i -S @react-google-maps/api```
     - .env